uselessl3v1/caelestia-installer-temporary-fix-2025-12-17-uselessl3v1/README.md

 nano ~/.local/share/caelestia/install.fish

-While in nano delete everything and paste this:
+While in nano delete everything and paste the following(it ends with log 'Done!'):

 #!/usr/bin/env fish